Cars · Resale guide

 Essential Checks

-- Check RC details on Parivahan app — Verify the owner’s name, vehicle registration date, and current insurance status.
-This confirms the seller’s legitimacy.
+- Check RC details on Parivahan app — Verify the owner’s name, registration date, insurance validity, and hypothecation status.
+This ensures the car’s legal standing matches the seller’s claims.

-- Match chassis number — Find the chassis number (usually under the bonnet, on a doorframe sticker, or etched on the floor near the passenger seat) and ensure it precisely matches the RC book.
+- Match chassis number — Find the chassis number (usually under the bonnet, on a doorframe sticker, or etched on the floor near the driver’s seat) and ensure it matches the RC book.

-- Check odometer reading — Compare the dashboard reading with service records.
-If the pedals or steering wheel show heavy wear but the odometer is low, suspect tampering.
+- Check odometer reading — Compare the dashboard reading with service records and the Parivahan app.
+Low kilometres but worn pedals or steering wheel are red flags for tampering.

-- Cold start test — Arrange to visit the car when it hasn’t been driven for several hours.
+- Cold start test — Arrange to visit when the car hasn’t been warmed up.
 Listen for any unusual noises or hesitation when starting.
+For an EV, ensure the ready light comes on promptly.

-- Check all four tyres — Look for uneven wear patterns, which can indicate alignment issues, suspension problems, or even past accident damage.
+- Check all four tyres — Look for uneven wear, which indicates alignment issues or possible accident damage.
+Also, check the tyre date code to ensure they aren’t too old or mismatched.

-- Open bonnet — Check for any signs of fluid leaks (coolant, brake fluid), ensure coolant levels are correct, inspect the 12V battery age, and check for frayed wires or belts.
+- Open bonnet — Check for any signs of fluid leaks (coolant for battery/motor), the 12V auxiliary battery age, and the condition of electrical wiring.
+Look for signs of rodent damage.

 - Test AC on max for 5 minutes — Ensure it cools effectively and quickly.
-Weak cooling suggests a gas leak or compressor issue, which can be a ₹5,000-15,000 repair.
+Weak cooling means a potential compressor issue or low gas, which can cost ₹5,000-₹15,000 to fix.

-- Check all electricals — Operate all power windows, central locking, ORVMs, headlights, tail lights, fog lamps, indicators, music system, and reverse camera.
+- Check all electricals — Test power windows, central locking, ORVMs, infotainment system, reverse camera, all lights, and the horn.
+Ensure everything works as expected.

-- Verify duplicate key is available — Getting a new key from the dealer for a modern car can cost ₹5,000-25,000, so ensure both keys are provided.
+- Verify duplicate key is available — Getting a new smart key from the dealer for an e Vitara can cost ₹8,000-₹20,000, so ensure both keys are provided.

 Insider Checks

 THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector): Look closely at the rubber pads on the brake and accelerator pedals.
-An odometer can be rolled back, but pedal wear is hard to fake.
-Pedals with 30,000 km should still have clear grooves and texture.
-If they’re smooth, shiny, or worn flat, the car has likely done significantly more kilometres.
-Brand new pedal rubbers on a 3-4 year old car?
-That’s a huge red flag – someone replaced them to hide the real usage.
-Missing this could cost you ₹50,000-1,00,000 in hidden wear and tear.
+An odometer can be rolled back, but pedal wear cannot be faked easily.
+Pedals with genuinely low kilometres (say, under 30,000 km) should still have clear grooves and texture.
+If the pedals are smooth, shiny, or worn flat, the car has likely done significantly more kilometres than claimed—expect to spend ₹50,000-₹1,00,000 more on unexpected repairs due to higher actual usage.
+If you see brand new pedal rubbers on a 3-4 year old car, someone replaced them to hide real usage, which is a major red flag indicating potential odometer tampering.

-THE STEERING WHEEL WEAR TEST: Run your hands around the entire steering wheel, especially at the 10 and 2 o’clock positions.
-These spots wear first from daily grip.
-A genuinely low-km car will have uniform texture all around.
-If 10 and 2 are smoother or shinier than the 6 o’clock position, the car has been driven a LOT, regardless of what the odometer says.
-This could indicate an extra ₹30,000-70,000 in future interior refurbishment.
+THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel at the 10 and 2 o’clock positions.
+These are the spots that wear first from daily grip.
+A genuinely low-km car will have uniform texture all around the wheel.
+If the 10 and 2 o’clock positions are noticeably smoother or shinier than the 6 o’clock position, the car has been driven a lot more than the odometer suggests—this could mean an additional ₹30,000-₹60,000 in wear-related repairs over time.

 THE DOOR HINGE SAG TEST: Open each door about halfway and gently lift the outer edge upward.
-There should be almost no play or sag.
+There should be almost no play or movement.
 Saggy hinges mean heavy use (thousands of open/close cycles) or that the door was removed during accident repair.
-If a passenger door sags more than the driver’s door, that door was likely replaced or heavily used.
-Ignoring this could mean ₹8,000-15,000 for hinge repair or alignment.
+If a passenger door sags more than the driver’s door, it’s a strong indicator that specific door was likely replaced or heavily repaired.
+Fixing a sagging door or worn hinges can cost ₹3,000-₹8,000 per door.

-THE PAINT THICKNESS / FRIDGE MAGNET TEST: Use a paint thickness gauge (you can buy one for ₹500-1,000 on Amazon) across every panel.
-Factory paint is typically 100-130 microns.
-Readings above 200 microns usually mean the panel has been repainted, indicating accident repair.
-If you don’t have a gauge, use a fridge magnet – it sticks weaker to repainted surfaces due to extra paint or filler.
-Pro tip: always check the ROOF.
-Nobody repaints the roof unless there was a serious accident.
-Finding a repainted panel can mean a ₹20,000-50,000 negotiation point.
+THE PAINT THICKNESS / FRIDGE MAGNET TEST: Invest in a cheap paint thickness gauge (₹500-₹1,000 on Amazon) and check every panel.
+Factory paint on a Maruti is typically 100-130 microns.
+Readings above 200 microns usually mean the panel has been repainted, likely due to an accident.
+If you don’t have a gauge, try a fridge magnet—it will stick weaker or not at all to repainted surfaces due to the extra paint and filler layers.
+Crucially, check the ROOF; nobody repaints the roof unless there was a serious accident.
+Unidentified accident repairs can lead to rust issues or alignment problems later, costing ₹20,000-₹50,000+ to rectify.

-THE TYRE DATE CODE CHECK: Look at the tyre sidewall for a four-digit number in an oval (e.g., “2523” means week 25 of 2023).
-If the car is from 2023 but the tyres are from 2019, they are either old stock or the car is older than claimed.
-If all four tyres have different date codes, it suggests multiple replacements, often due to high usage or varied damage.
-New tyres can cost ₹25,000-40,000, so this is a big one.
+THE TYRE DATE CODE CHECK: Look at the sidewall of each tyre for a four-digit number in an oval (e.g., “2523” means week 25 of 2023).
+If the car is from 2023 but the tyres are from 2019, they are either very old stock or the car is older than claimed.
+If all four tyres have different date codes, it suggests multiple replacements due to high usage or punctures, which can indicate rough driving.
+Replacing a full set of quality tyres can cost ₹28,000-₹38,000.

-THE OBD2 SCANNER TEST (₹800 investment saves lakhs): Invest in a cheap Bluetooth OBD2 scanner, plug it into the port under the dashboard, and use a free app like Torque.
+THE OBD2 SCANNER TEST (₹800 investment saves lakhs): Buy a Bluetooth OBD2 scanner (available for ₹800-₹1,500 online), plug it into the port under the dashboard, and use a free app like Torque or Car Scanner.
 The car’s ECU often stores the real odometer reading and hidden error codes.
-If the OBD reading doesn’t match the dashboard, you’ve confirmed odometer fraud.
-It can also reveal pending or hidden engine/motor fault codes that the seller might have cleared just before your visit.
-This could save you from a ₹50,000-2,00,000 headache.
+If the OBD reading doesn’t match the dashboard, it’s confirmed odometer fraud.
+Additionally, check for any pending or historical error codes, especially related to the battery management system or powertrain.
+Ignoring these could lead to major repairs, potentially costing ₹50,000-₹2,00,000 for EV components.

 Common Scams to Watch For (India 2026)

-Kms Rollback (Odometer Tampering).
-This is perhaps the most prevalent scam.
-Sellers illegally tamper with the odometer to show a lower reading, making the car appear less used and more valuable.
-Detection: Always cross-check the odometer reading with service history records, inspection reports, and look for inconsistencies in pedal/steering wheel wear compared to the claimed kilometres.
-The OBD2 scanner test is also highly effective here.
+Kms Rollback (Odometer Tampering): This is one of the most common scams.
+Sellers tamper with the odometer to show a lower reading, making the car appear less used and worth more.
+Always cross-check the odometer reading with service history records, the Parivahan app, and visually inspect the wear on the brake pedals and steering wheel.
+If the wear doesn’t match the low kilometres, walk away.

-Chassis or Engine Number Tampering.
-In rare cases, stolen cars or those rebuilt from scrap might have tampered chassis or engine numbers.
-Detection: Ensure both numbers on the car precisely match the RC book and the Parivahan records.
-Any signs of grinding or re-stamping are immediate red flags.
+Chassis or Engine Number Tampering: In very rare but serious cases, a stolen car or a car rebuilt from scrap might have its chassis or engine numbers tampered with.
+Verify both numbers meticulously against the RC book and the Parivahan app.
+Any signs of grinding, welding, or altered digits are immediate deal-breakers.

 Seller’s Guide — How to Maximize Your Maruti e Vitara Resale